Community Forest Stewardship Plan

 Recommended Trees and Shrubs for Laramie

-Rooted in Laramie will have a bareroot tree sale in late August or early September 2019.
-The 50 bareroot trees were installed in a gravel bed in May 2019 to allow a fibrous root system to be grown before planting in late Summer.
-The trees are between 5 to 7 feet tall around 1-inch in caliper.
+Rooted in Laramie is selling bareroot trees, on-line now, to be planted on September 27, 2019, by Rooted in Laramie volunteers.
+For access to the On-line Application click here: On-line Application.
+The 50 bareroot trees were installed in a gravel bed in early June 2019 to allow a fibrous root system to be grown before planting in early Autumn.
+The trees are between 5 to 8 feet tall, 1-inch in trunk diameter, some more than an inch, some less.

-This link will take you to the description pages for the 10 species of trees offered:
+The following link will take you to the description pages for the 9 species of trees offered:

 2019 Fall - Rooted in Laramie bareroot tree sale